axeII/axell.dev/content/posts/macbooks-switch-tousb-c-was-too-fast/index.md

 You get the idea.

 Also don't forget that buy quite expensive MacBook which, however to be able to use, with other tools like external monitor, you need usb hub.
-Yes there are monitors these day that do support USB-C for video out but they are also expesive and usualy when you visit other location (since you have an laptop), there is not very high chance they will have USB-C output for you Macbook.
+Yes there are monitors these day that do support USB-C for video out but they are also expensive and usually when you visit other location (since you have an laptop), there is not very high chance they will have USB-C output for you Macbook.

 ---